dfmorrison/pyactup/doc/index.rst

 Changes between versions 2.0 and 2.0.2
 --------------------------------------

-* The canonical home for PyACT is now on GitHub instead of Bitbucket.
+* The canonical home for PyACTUp is now on GitHub instead of Bitbucket.

 .. _upgrading: